halvepravin/Codsoft/README.md

-## Movie Rating Prediction
+# README: Iris Flower Classification

-## creator # Halvepravin
+## Creator # Halvepravin

 ## Aim

-The aim of this project is to build a model that predicts movie ratings based on given features.
+The aim of this project is to develop a model that can classify iris flowers into different species based on their sepal and petal measurements.

-## Datasets

-The following datasets were used for this project:

-1. Movie_data: Contains movie information after preprocessing, including MovieName, Genre, and MovieIDs.
-2. Ratings_data: Contains ratings information after preprocessing, including Ratings and Timestamp.
-3. Users_data: Contains user information after preprocessing, including Gender, Age, Occupation, and Zip-code.

 ## Libraries Used